aminsaki66/5/README.md

 ## Requirements and How to Use
 📲 Here are best ways to use V2ray on different operating systems:

-### 💻 Windows
+### 💻 Windows and 🐧 Linux
-On Windows, we recommend using [!Nekoray](https://github.com/MatsuriDayo/nekoray) client.
-To import a configuration file, simply right-click on the V2rayN icon in the system tray, select "Import from clipboard", and paste the configuration link.
-For the official client, click on the "V" icon in the system tray and select "Import Config".
+On Windows, we recommend using [Nekoray](https://github.com/MatsuriDayo/nekoray) client.
+To import a configuration file, simply open the app then on the Program icon , select "Add profile from clipboard", and paste the configuration link.

 ### 🤖 Android
-On Android, we recommend using V2rayNG.
+On Android, we recommend using [V2rayNG](https://github.com/2dust/v2rayNG) or [Matsuri](https://github.com/MatsuriDayo/Matsuri).
 To import a configuration file, open the app and click on the "+" icon in the bottom right corner.
 Then, select "Import Config from Clipboard" and paste the configuration link.

-### 🍎 Mac and 🐧 Linux
+### 🍎 Mac and 📱 iOS
-On Mac and Linux, we recommend using the official V2ray client or NekoRay.
-To import a configuration file, click on the "V" icon in the system tray and select "Import Config".
-For NekoRay, click on the gear icon in the top right corner, select "Server Configuration", and import the configuration file.

-### 📱 iOS
-On iOS, we recommend using Kitsunebi.
-To import a configuration file, open the app and click on the "+" icon in the top right corner.
-Then, select "Import from URL" and paste the configuration link.
+On Mac, we recommend using the [FairVPN](https://apps.apple.com/us/app/fair-vpn/id1533873488).
+To import a configuration file, simply open the app then at the end of page click "Add VPN  by Link..." and paste the configuration link then hit "ok".

 ## Contributing
 ✍️ If you have a V2ray configuration file that you would like to contribute to this repository, simply create a new pull request and we will review it.